DDMAL/Rodan-deployment/README.md

 3. Assign static IP addresses for all machines.
 Open HTTP and HTTPS ports on the web server.

 4. Run `configure.py`.
 An example usage is shown below.
-You can modify the configuration parameters according to the information given by `python configure.py --help`.
+You can modify the configuration parameters according to the information given by `python configure.py --help`. *Note: put `rodan_web_server` and `rodan_worker` no later than all other components as the setup of workers and servers require databases, file system and task queue.*

 ````
 python configure.py \